 What’s more, the complaint form available on our website is secure, so your personal information is protected.

-Between 60 and 100 days:* the average time for handling a complaint concerning a body within the health and social services network.
-Half of these complaints are handled within 60 days.*
+- 60 days*: the average time for handling a complaint concerning the health and social services network.

-No. As soon as the Québec Ombudsman receives your complaint, it acknowledges receipt by contacting you by phone or in writing (email, letter or fax) within the next two working days.
-Then if your complaint is admissible (in other words, if the Québec Ombudsman can intervene), it begins an investigation involving all the parties concerned.
-However, whether or not your complaint is substantiated or recommendations are made, the Québec Ombudsman will inform you of its conclusions, verbally or in writing, only after the investigation is completed.
+No. As soon as we receive your complaint, we acknowledge receipt by phone or in writing (email, letter or fax) within two working days.
+Then if your complaint is admissible (in other words, if it is within our jurisdiction), we check the facts with all the parties concerned.
+However, whether or not your complaint is substantiated, we inform you of your conclusions, verbally or in writing.

 Yes.
 If a member of your family, one of your friends or an organization cannot lodge a complaint, you can do so for them.
 However, if you want to be informed about the Québec Ombudsman’s conclusions, the person or organization has to fill out the Power of Attorney form (PDF, 124 KB) for that purpose beforehand.